ShafiqSadat/ZKFingerprint/README.md

 - On Linux and macOS: A .NET (or Mono) runtime is required to support ZKTeco SDKs and the C# wrapper.
 Windows is pre-configured with .NET by default.
 - The ZKFinger SDK and its C# wrapper installed on your machine.
 You can download it from the official website [here](https://www.zkteco.com/en/Biometrics_Module_SDK/).
-  - **Note**: Ensure the SDK and .NET wrapper are correctly set up in your environment (e.g., with paths set correctly to access the `.dll` files).
 - This Application supports ZKTeco devices like SLK20R, ZK9500, ZK6500, ZK8500R.
 1. **Python 3.8+** installed on your machine.
 2. **Flet** installed for the UI.